 Dr Carissa Foo received her PhD in English Studies from Durham University.
 Her main areas of research include early 20th-century women’s writing, and its dialogues with phenomenology, literary geography, new modernist and queer studies.
 Before coming to Yale-NUS, she was a teaching assistant at Nanyang Technological University and tutor at Durham University, where she was an associate fellow of the Higher Education Academy.

 “Bent on the Dark: Towards a Negative Perception in Djuna Barnes’ Nightwood.”
-Australian Feminist Studies.
-August 2019.
+In Risk Anything!, Australian Feminist Studies, Oct 2019.

 If It Were Up to Mrs Dada.
 Singapore: Epigram, 2018.

 “Finding A Place of One’s Own: Virginia Woolf’s Mrs Dalloway.”
 Feminist Studies in English Literature 21.3.
 Dec 2013.

 Literature & Humanities II

 The Love Letter in Literature